Phosphorescence

-Everyday examples of phosphorescent materials are the glow-in-the-dark toys, stickers, paint, and clock dials that glow after being charged with a bright light such as in any normal reading or room light.
-Typically, the glow slowly fades out, sometimes within a few minutes or up to a few hours in a dark room.
+Everyday phosphorescent materials include glow-in-the-dark toys, stickers, paint, and clock dials that glow after being charged with a bright light such as in any normal reading or room light.
+Once the light source is turned off the glow slowly fades out, sometimes within a few minutes or sometimes up to a few hours.

 The study of phosphorescent materials led to the discovery of radioactive decay.
+Uranium salts are phosphorescent and fog photographic plates sensitive to x-rays.
+For years it was thought that phosphorescence was the cause of the fogging.
+In 1896 Henri Becquerel left uranium salts in a closed drawer with photographic plates and later discovered the plates had fogged without a light source to excite the salts.
+Becquerel's discovery that the uranium salts emitted radiation inspired the work of Marie Curie and yielded both a Nobel Prize in 1903.